Video projects have been limited to things you can see, shoot or reenact — until now

 Are Motion Graphics Right for You?

 Before you run off to start a storyboard, it’s important to realize that motion graphics aren’t necessarily a match for every application.
 But they are particularly good for expressing abstract or complex ideas that might otherwise be difficult to capture on film.
-City Year’s “Potential” video is a great example of how motion graphics can be put to use in an impactful and emotional way.
-The concept of their nonprofit and the statistics that drive their work could be difficult to convey in more traditional video mediums.
-But with motion graphics, they successfully create a moving and inspiring snapshot what they do and why.
+City Year’s “Potential” video is a great example of how motion graphics can be used in an impactful and emotional way.
+Their nonprofit’s concept and the statistics driving their work could be difficult to convey in more traditional video mediums.
+But with motion graphics, they successfully create a moving and inspiring snapshot of what they do and why.

 How Do I Start Using Motion Graphics?

 As with a standard video medium, you should always start with your audience.
 Think about who you are trying to reach and how you want to make them feel.
 When the video is over, what do you want them to remember?
 Using these questions as a starting point will help shape a strong overall concept for your video and will lay the groundwork for the rest of the project.
 Then you can move on to the fun and creative task of brainstorming and storyboarding your ideas, combining your script and visuals, and seeing the whole thing come together.

 An experienced video production and motion graphics company can turn your ideas into polished animations so you can start sharing your story with the world.
 If you want to break into the wide, wonky world of motion graphics, Bottle Rocket Media can help you get started!